Alcohol Abuse vs. Alcoholism

 - Detoxification: Alcohol detox can come with dangerous or even life-threatening symptoms, so detox programs are safest and most effective under medical supervision.

-- Medication-assisted treatment (MAT): Medications like naltrexone (Vivitrol) can help people avoid drinking since it produces negative effects when a person drinks alcohol.
+- Medication-assisted treatment (MAT): Medications like naltrexone (Vivitrol) can help people avoid drinking since it produces adverse effects when a person drinks alcohol.

 - Partial hospitalization programs (PHP): These outpatient programs provide highly structured care for AUD without the need to stay overnight